Is masturbating bad?

 Alternate your hands, use lubricant, don’t use lubricant, get your partner to stimulate you – can all help you enjoy a more successful experience.

 Using male masturbators is also often recommended as a treatment to the masturbation death grip.
-If curious, check out my Guide to Fleshlights.
+If curious, check out my Guide to Best Fleshlights.
 You can also check out the male masturbators questions and answers.

 How much is too much masturbation?

 The answer to this question really varies from person to person.
 Some people masturbate once or twice a month, some are at it once or twice a week.
 Some people need to relieve the sexual tension every day, and others even more often than that.

 What is too much for one person may not be nearly enough for another.

 Is it possible to masturbate too much?

 A fair indication of “too much” masturbation is when it starts to interfere with various other aspects of your life.
 Are you in a relationship?
 Is your habit affecting your sexual relationship?
 Within a relationship, masturbation can enhance your sexual experiences – it is a means of learning more about your partner, or showing your partner what they can do to increase arousal.
 It is also an alternative to intercourse when your partner is less interested in sex.
 But if you are doing it so much that you don’t feel like having sex with your partner, or you can’t be aroused with your partner, then you might start to worry.

 If your masturbation habit is so frequent that affects your working life or your social life then you may have cause for concern.
 Do you spend so much time masturbating that you can’t get your work done?
 Does it make you late for work?
 If you masturbate instead of spending time with friends, then it may be time to cut back or, if you can’t manage by yourself, seek help from a therapist